itskyler2025-lab/Smart-Walking-Stick/README.md

 *   **Hardware Status Monitoring**: Real-time battery level and obstacle detection status displayed on the dashboard.
 *   **Over-the-Air (OTA) Firmware Updates**: Securely update the device's firmware remotely from the backend.
 *   **Secure User Authentication**: JWT-based login system to protect sensitive user and location data.
+*   **User Settings Management**: Update profile details, change password, and update email directly from the dashboard.
 *   **Responsive Web Dashboard**: A modern, dark-themed interface built with React, optimized for both desktop and mobile devices.

 ## 🏗️ System Architecture